Brand guidelines

 Ads, brochures, and social.

 The same system, translated to other media.
+Both themes are on-brand — pick the ground that suits the medium.
 When in doubt: dark ground, big Space Grotesk headline, lots of air, one red element.

 Ad creative & social

-Dark canvas (#0A0A0B), one oversized headline in Space Grotesk, one red element (a CTA button, a stat, or a map pin).
-White logo.
-If the platform forces a light ground, use the light palette and the dark logo.
+Prefer the dark theme for hero moments: near-black canvas (#0A0A0B), one oversized headline in Space Grotesk, one red element (a CTA button, a stat, or a map pin), white logo.
+On a light ground, use the light theme (white canvas, #18181B text, #B0142A red ink) and the dark logo.

 Brochures & print

-Prefer the light palette (#F5F3EF ground, #1C1917 text) for readability in print, with red reserved for headings, rules, and calls to action.
+Prefer the light theme for readability in print: white ground, #18181B text, #52525B secondary, red reserved for headings, rules, and calls to action (#B0142A for printed red text).
 Convert colours from RGB and proof against screen.

 Imagery